thekuolab/thekuolab.github.io/the team.md

 		<p><b>Hao-En Chin 秦皓恩 (Undergrad 2021-2023):</b> Hao-En worked as a postgraduate research technician in the lab.
 He helped perform avoidance learning experiments on lizards and domestic chicks.
 He will re-join the lab soon as a research assistant.</p>
 		<p><b>Hui-Chi Liu 劉蕙綺 (Undergrad 2021-2024):</b> Hui-Chi mainly worked with Müllerian butterflies during her time in the lab.
 She is now a Master's student with Dr. Po-An Lin at NTU.</p>
 		<p><b>Ching-Ning Yeh 葉晴寧 (Undergrad 2022-2024):</b> Ching-Ning worked on both lizards and butterflies in the lab.
 She is now a Master's student with Dr. David Zelený at NTU.</p>
+		<p><b>Yu-Zhe Wu 巫宇哲 (Research Assistant 2023-2024):</b> Yu-Zhe was a research assistant working on lizards but played a key role in all projects of the lab.
+He is now a Master's student with Dr. You-Yin Chen at NYCU working on brain-machine interface.</p>
 	</div>
 </section>